-Students are not expected to have any background in robotics although having a background will be helpful.
+Students are not expected to have a background in robotics, although having a background will be help-ful.
 Students are expected to have undergraduate level knowledge of linear algebra and probability theory.
 Students should be comfortable programming in either MATLAB or Python or C or C++.